GitYourMQ/gityourmq-01/README.md

    Note how simple it is:

-   - `Dockerfile`: Defines the queue manager structure; we'll examine in detail later.
+   - `Dockerfile`: Defines the queue manager binary code using an OCI-compliant container image.
-   - `LICENSE`: A permissive MIT licence that allows you to use this example freely in your own work.
+   - `qm.ini`: defines the queue manager configuration parameters.
+   - `config.mqsc`: defines the queue manager application customizations.
    - `README.md`: This tutorial text.
 We use [Markdown](https://www.markdownguide.org/), becuase is simple and easy to use to create well formatted documents.
    - `docs`: Extended documentation for this tutorial.
+   - `LICENSE`: A permissive MIT licence that allows you to use this example freely in your own work.

-**ADVANTAGE:** Using Markdown, `README.md` and a `doc` folder to describe your queue manager enables other uses can quickly understand its structure and behaviour.
+**ADVANTAGE:** Using Markdown based documentation in `README.md` file and `doc` folders enables other uses to quickly understand a queue manager.
+Follow this as best practice.

 ---